NEED SOME HELP? CALL 01625 442899 or EMAIL

 Author: John Collins - Managing Director

-When choosing a new patio door for your home, it can be difficult to know which options are available when it comes to the materials.
-Choosing the right bifold door material can be difficult.
-When installing any external door, you need to consider the location of your door, the elements it may face, the amount of insulation you require and much more to make sure your new bifold patio doors are right for your home.
-In this guide, you will find an overview of the most popular bifold materials as well as comparisons.
+When choosing a new patio door for your home, it can be difficult to choose the perfect material and style.
+When installing any external door, you need to consider the location of your door, the elements it may face, the amount of insulation you require and much more.

 Wooden bifold doors

-• Natural insulation –– timber bifolds uses air pockets within the cellular structure of the wood to create a natural barrier between the heat and cold
+• Natural insulation ––timber bifolds use air pockets within the cellular structure of the wood to create a natural barrier between the heat and cold.
+Offering natural thermal efficiency, wooden bifold doors can achieve excellent U-Values.
+For example, timber bifold doors from Vufold offer U-Values from only 1.4 W/ m2K.

-• Customisable style –– an external wooden bifolding door will suit modern and traditional homes and can be stained, varnished or painted almost any colour.
-You may want the wood of your doors to match the wood in your kitchen or prefer white doors to match other doors and windows in your home
+• Customisable style ––an external wooden bifolding door will suit modern and traditional homes and can be stained, varnished or painted almost any colour.
+For example, you may want the wood of your doors to match the wood in your kitchen or prefer white doors to match other doors and windows in your home.

-• Excellent sound absorption –– wood also absorbs sound so can create quieter rooms or external bifold doors can dull the sound from outside
+• Excellent sound absorption ––wood also absorbs sound so can create quieter rooms, and external bifold doors can dull the sound from outside.

 A wooden bifold door will most likely be made from one of the following materials: